 How to Cast on 4 double pointed needles

 I’m using Opal sock yarn, because of loving the colourways and because it self patterns.
 Kroy or Regalia are less expensive and similar in weight and patterning.
 The final socks look like Fair Isles Knitting but only require knowing the knit stitch and the purl stitch.
-This is a very easy to knit sock for advanced beginners.
+This is a very easy-to-knit sock for advanced beginners.

 To make a pair of socks you’ll need 1 set of 3mm double-pointed needles (dpn) and 1 skein/ball of self-patterning sock yarn.
 I prefer to use wooden dpn Knit Picks 6″ Rainbow Wood Double Pointed Knitting Needle Set because the wood absorbs the warmth of your hands and I find them less stressful.
 Steel needles tend to be cold when you first pick them up and can chill the muscles of your fingers, making your fingers hurt with the repetitive motion of knitting with fine yarns.